kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ### Well known properties

-The `ClusterProperty` CRD will support two specific properties under the well known names `id.k8s.io` and `clusterset.k8s.io`.
+The `ClusterProperty` CRD will support three specific properties under the well known names `id.k8s.io`, `network.k8s.io` and `clusterset.k8s.io`.
 Being "well known" means that they must conform to the requirements described below, and therefore can be depended on by multi-cluster implementations to achieve use cases dependent on knowledge of a cluster's ID or ClusterSet membership.

 The requirements below use the keywords **must, should,** and **may** purposefully in accordance with [RFC-2119](https://tools.ietf.org/html/rfc2119).